habibcomsats/NVFlare/docs/programming_guide.rst

 Code Structure
 ==============

-Different components can be built on top of the APIs(:mod:`nvflare.apis`) in NVIDIA FLARE core, and you can now implement your own custom workflows.
-The concepts of aggregator, learnable, persistors, and shareable_generator which were fixed in the workflow have been decoupled from the core of NVIDIA FLARE and moved to :mod:`nvflare.app_common`.
+Different components can be built on top of the APIs(:mod:`flare.apis`) in [BLINDED] FLARE core, and you can now implement your own custom workflows.
+The concepts of aggregator, learnable, persistors, and shareable_generator which were fixed in the workflow have been decoupled from the core of [BLINDED] FLARE and moved to :mod:`flare.app_common`.
 This is also the package containing the reference implementation of the :ref:`scatter_and_gather_workflow`, and all of this can be used in your own workflow.

-    - :mod:`nvflare.apis` - the generic class definitions
+    - :mod:`flare.apis` - the generic class definitions
-    - :mod:`nvflare.app_common` - higher level controllers, workflows, and algorithms
+    - :mod:`flare.app_common` - higher level controllers, workflows, and algorithms
-    - :mod:`nvflare.fuel` - supporting components of the provisioning and admin systems
+    - :mod:`flare.fuel` - supporting components of the provisioning and admin systems
-    - :mod:`nvflare.ha` - overseer and overseer agent to support :ref:`high_availability`
+    - :mod:`flare.ha` - overseer and overseer agent to support :ref:`high_availability`
-    - :mod:`nvflare.lighter` - configuration, scripts, and Builders to support the provisioning tool
+    - :mod:`flare.lighter` - configuration, scripts, and Builders to support the provisioning tool
-    - :mod:`nvflare.poc` - configurations for the poc tool
+    - :mod:`flare.poc` - configurations for the poc tool
-    - :mod:`nvflare.private` - low-level implementation of the platform and communication
+    - :mod:`flare.private` - low-level implementation of the platform and communication
-    - :mod:`nvflare.security` - authorization policies
+    - :mod:`flare.security` - authorization policies
-    - :mod:`nvflare.widgets` - widgets that extend base functionality in the aux communication channel
+    - :mod:`flare.widgets` - widgets that extend base functionality in the aux communication channel